Blendify/blender-manual/blender_docs/manual/data_system/files/save.rst

 Save Copy
    This option saves a copy of the actual working state, but does not make the saved file active.
 Legacy Mesh Format
-   Save the blend file, but ignore faces with more than 4 vertices ("ngons") so that older versions of Blender (before 2.63) can open it.
+   Save the blend-file, but ignore faces with more than 4 vertices ("ngons") so that older versions of Blender (before 2.63) can open it.